jacksmedia/site-jacksmedia/docs/tutorial-ai-art/playgroundai.md

 - ![Try different models](./ai-tools-models.png)

 ## Now for Image to Image
 This is just magic, there's no need to get too technical about it.

-Choose one of the good results you've made with Playground or Midjourney and choose Image to Image in the bottom of the left panel.
+1. Choose one of the good results you've made with Playground or Midjourney and upload it with the *Image to Image* button in the bottom of the left panel.

-Control how much (30 is the start) influence you want the Image you're uploading to have on the Image you're prompting.
+2. Control how much (30 is the start) influence you want the Image you're uploading to have on the Image you're prompting (image strength slider).

-Then experiment, and discover.
+3. Add a Prompt up top as usual: the output will get steered by the uploaded image!
+Experiment, and discover.

 ![What number value is the best for influence 46?](./img2img-46.png)
 > "castle complex, insanely detailed line art, isekai, anime style, hand drawn style, cel shading, hyper maximalist, dystopian, victorian, cyberpunk" at Image strength 46

 ![What number value is the best for influence 47?](./img2img-47.png)
-> Same prompt, but 47!
+> Same prompt, but one tick higher at 47!
 This seems like a borderline to me, your results will vary.

 Remember to share this new art movement with your frens!